 Things in my life seemed to be going well.
 My mom had re-entered my life.
 I was about to celebrate the biggest accomplishment of my life.
 However, our joy had turned to sorrow, a week before my grandfather’s 75th birthday and just days before my graduation.
 On April 8th, 2017, my family and I had received a call that no one wants to receive.
 My Uncle Bob had passed away at age 53 after a lifelong battle with depression, anxiety, and addiction.
 It rocked my family’s world so much that I considered not attending graduation and not having a party.

 My faith was shaken once again.
 The Lord had just walked with me through one of the most terrifying health journeys in my life.
 I survived.
 My grandfather had survived.
 We were so happy to be celebrating another birthday with him.
 I had to watch my two biggest cheerleaders, my grandparents grieve the loss of their first-born son.
 We had a fabulous homegoing service for him, but it was tough watching my grandparents bury their baby boy.
 My mother’s visits had become sporadic and eventually, her regularity just stopped.
-She became a trigger regarding my depression and urge to self-harm.
+She became a trigger regarding my depression.